AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

   The languages enabled for machine translation default to the system setting specified by the [translation integration configuration](/help/communities/translate-ugc.md#translation-integration-configuration).
 These default settings may be overridden for this site by deleting defaults and/or selecting other languages from the pull-down menu.

-* **Choose translation provider**
+* **Choose a translation provider**

   By default, the service provider is a trial service using `microsoft` for demonstration only.
 If no translation service provider is licensed, **Allow Machine Translation** should be unchecked.

-* **Choose global shared store**
+* **Choose a global shared store**

-  For a website with multiple language copies, a global shared store provides a single thread of conversation, visible from each langauge copy.
+  For a website with multiple language copies, a global shared store provides a single thread of conversation, visible from each language copy.
 This is achieved by selecting one of the languages included as a language copy.
-Default is *No Global Shared Store*.
+The default is *No Global Shared Store*.

 * **Choose translation provider config**